Teaching English is, by far, one of the most common professions for those who live and work abroad.

 During this time where I was deciding what to do next, I recalled how much I enjoyed working with other students back at my old university, and how I really enjoyed facilitating weekly conversation classes with my Korean co-teachers, more than teaching the regular classes with my little kiddos.
 As time passed and I continued thinking about what do in the future, it was important for me to be honest with myself.
 I knew that I wanted to move on, but stay in Seoul, and thus decided to look for a change.

-When thinking about change, it’s important to be true to your feelings and be honest with what you like, and what you don’t.
+When thinking about change and going after your dream job abroad, it’s important to be true to your feelings and be honest with what you like, and what you don’t.

 It definitely helps to talk to friends who are going through related situations, or have similar mindsets, but at the end of the day, understand that it is your own decision, and that only you know yourself best.